Newtown High School of the Performing Arts

 Drama

 There are 16 – 20 Drama Companies that operate per year and students perform as part of the school’s performance season.
-Companies are mostly organised by similar age ranges – Junior and Senior groupings.
+Companies are mostly organised by similar age ranges – Junior and Senior groupings and are named after the director of each.

 FREQUENTLY ASKED QUESTIONS FOR DRAMA AUDITIONS